thenewdarling/STA/Wiki/Bakral.md

+*"If the crew are inspired, I have less work." -- Captain Bakral*

 **Captain Evoixi Bakral** is the Captain of the USS [[Discovery]].
 He is Betazoid.

 This is his second command following the destruction of his first ship, the USS Laveau in the Dominion War.
 Prior to his Captaincy he was a ship counsellor.
 His experiences in the Dominion War have traumatised him somewhat.